 While treatment from a health professional is sometimes needed and you should make an appointment if your quality of life is being compromised, there are also a number of self help resources available to you online.
 PsychCentral offers 11 tips for dealing with anxiety while Psychology Today has put together 10 ways to reduce anxiety and both of these lists can be very useful in helping you take control of your emotions.

 Another excellent resource is Anxiety UK, a registered charity that offers support and advice for people suffering from anxiety disorders.
 It also has a fantastic Get Help section, which includes the option to ring or call them, live chats available online and the option to make appointments for therapy sessions.
-To access some of these resources, you need to be a member of the organisation but membership costs a very reasonable £30 a year.
+To access some of these resources, you need to be a member of the organisation but membership costs from £20 a year.

 All content on Silversufers.com is provided for general information only, and should not be treated at all as a substitute for the medical advice of your own doctor or any other health care professional.
 Silversurfers.com will not be responsible or liable for any diagnosis made by a user based on the content on www.silversurfers.com and we are also not liable for the content of any external websites or links from or to Silversurfers to any other websites.
 Please always consult your own doctor if you’re in any way concerned about any aspect of your health.

 Community Terms & Conditions